History of County Kildare: Georgian Kildare

 Kildare enjoyed prosperity during the 18th century, as the focus of economic life turned to the large landed estates and market towns.
 The Earl of Kildare purchased and started reconstruction of Carton House near Maynooth in 1739.
 Henry Boyle Carter purchased and started reconstruction of Castlemartin near Kilcullen in 1730.
 The running of horse races on the Curragh, well established for centuries, was formalised in 1717 when the duties of the Ranger of the Curragh were extended to supervising "the proper conduct of the King's Plate".
 Maps of the county compiled by Noble & Keenan in 1753 and Alexander Taylor in 1783 show the advent of arterial drainage and the boglands of the north west of the county being reclaimed for agriculture.

 Turnpike (toll) roads were laid from the 1730s, largely in line with today's main roads.
 In the late 1700s the grand canal and the Royal Canal passed through the county on the way from Dublin to the Shannon.
 The county was run by landowners on the grand jury system.
 While much of Ireland had a problem with absentee landlords living and spending their rents mostly in Dublin or London, most Kildare landlords lived on their land and reinvested more of their income locally.

 Constituencies

-In the Parliament of Ireland (1297–1800), by 1684 Kildare was represented by two men for Kildare County, and two each for the boroughs of Naas, Kildare, Athy and Harristown.
+In the Parliament of Ireland (1297–1800), by 1684 Kildare was represented by two men for County Kildare, and two each for the boroughs of Naas, Kildare, Athy and Harristown.
 Therefore, the county had 10 seats in the 300-seat Irish House of Commons.